What is the Standard Size of a Besser Block?

 Besser blocks are ‘glued’ together with cement mortar joints.
 This is just a concrete glue trowelled between individual blocks to hold them together.

 Steel reinforcement is placed horizontally in special blocks called knockout blocks as the wall is built.
-Steel reinforcement is also placed vertically in some of the hollow cores once a certain height of block wall is built.
+Steel reinforcement is also placed vertically in some of the hollow cores once a certain height of the block wall is built.

 In other parts of the world, Besser Blocks are also known as concrete blocks, grey blocks, breeze blocks, and cinderblock construction.

 In Australia, the common name for concrete blocks is Besser Block which comes from a prominent concrete block moulding equipment manufacturer, Besser.

 Besser block retaining wall and raft slab